Anything-Minecraft-Team/anything-minecraft/info/en_us/CONFIGURATION_OPTIONS.md

 ### `online-mode`

-When enabled, the server will assume that it has an intenet connection and check all players joining for a valid Minecraft account.
+When enabled, the server will assume that it has an internet connection and check all players joining for a valid Minecraft account.

 ### `enable-status`